owaisj/GifTastic/README.md

 # GifTastic
 A webpage that will fill up with gifs.
 Select a starter Pokemon and it will appear in the Pokeball with some basic information.
 If you click on the center of the Pokeball, gifs of the pokemon will appear!
+Watch it in action [here](https://owaisj.github.io/GifTastic/)!
 ## Theme
 Pokemon
 ## General Information
-- Displays 5 gifs
+- Displays 10 gifs
 - Displays stats
     - Name
-    - In progress: type
+    - Type
-    - In progress: Attack and Sp.
+    - Attack and Sp.
 Atk
-    - In progress: Speed
+    - Speed
 ## Technologies Used
 - jQuery
 - GIPHY API